 (6) Charges for hours of care that exceed those authorized.

-(O) Providers shall report to the CDJFS when a child is absent and there is a loss of contact with the caretaker that exceeds two consecutive days.
+(R) Providers shall notify the county agency when there is a loss of contact with the caretaker that exceeds two consecutive days.

-(P) A licensed child care center or licensed type A home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to rules 5101:2-12-09 and 5101:2-13-09 of the Administrative Code.
+(S) A licensed child care center, licensed type A home or licensed type B home that provides false or misleading information to obtain payment for publicly funded child care may be determined to be in noncompliance pursuant to Chapters 5101:2-12, 5101:2-13, and 5101:2-14 of the Administrative Code.